openwdl/wdl/versions/development/SPEC.md

 #### cpu (**Optional**)

 The `cpu` key defines the _minimum_ CPU required for this task, which must be available prior to the engine starting execution.
 The engine does not need to provide the exact amount of CPU requested (depending on the underlying infrastructure restrictions), however it may ONLY provision more CPU than requested and not less.
 For example if the wdl requested `cpu: 0.5`, but only discrete values were supported, then the engine might choose to provision `1.0` cpu instead.
-Values are expected to be a `Float` or an `Int`
+Values must be be a `Float` or an `Int`

 ##### Default Value